platogm/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This folder contains excersices on c language scripts regarding pointers, strings and memory allocation
+# More Functions on Pointers, Arrays and Strings.